 For all proposed research at the Scott Center for Autism Treatment, written permission from the Executive Director or the Director of Behavioral Services must be obtained and the written permission form must be included in your IRB submission.

-To obtain written permission from the Scott Center, this form must be submitted to the Executive Director or Director of Behavioral Services.
+To obtain written permission from the Scott Center, Scott Center Request for Research Form must be submitted to the Executive Director or Director of Behavioral Services.
 Written requests must include: 1.
 Preliminary title, 2.
 General description of procedures, 3.
 Population, 4.
 Number of participants, 5.
 Projected duration, and 6.Recruitment flyer.
 Additionally, student research must be supervised by a Florida Tech faculty member.

 One of the core goals of the Scott Center is the completion of faculty and student research, including theses and dissertations.
 Faculty, employees (“employee” includes any paid staff member, volunteer, intern, GSA, UGS, workstudy) and graduate students may be provided access to referrals, current clients, and the facility, within reason, when the parameters of the research would serve to further enhance the clinical and procedural standards for clients at the Scott Center, or further to enhance our knowledge in the area.

 Access to Clients: Current clients or clients on the waitlist may be recruited to participate in research.
 This participation must be voluntary and should not interfere with the client’s current behavioral program (arrangement may be made to conduct studies outside of clinic hours).
 Requests to recruit must be approved by the Director(s) prior to contacting a parent or caregiver.
 Following approval of the project, the recruitment flyer will be distributed to current and waitlist clients.
 It is recommended that a meeting between the parents (or guardians), Director, and student be scheduled to discuss the research project prior to the first session; however the Director may speak to the caregiver on the student’s behalf at his/her discretion.